varnishcache/varnish-cache/doc/sphinx/users-guide/troubleshooting.rst

+.. _users_trouble:

 Troubleshooting Varnish
 =======================

 Sometimes Varnish misbehaves.
 In order for you to understand whats going on there are a couple of places you can check. varnishlog, /var/log/syslog, /var/log/messages are all places where varnish might leave clues of whats going on.
-This chapter will guide you through basic troubleshooting in Varnish.
+This section will guide you through basic troubleshooting in Varnish.